Technology & Innovation

 Integrated virtual care: The companion digital platform enables remote monitoring by clinicians, ensuring professional oversight while eliminating transportation barriers.

-Proven effectiveness: Clinical studies demonstrate that patients using the BRAIN.Q's Therapeutic System are three times more likely to achieve freedom from disability, with results showing effectiveness at various recovery stages.
+Clinical Evidence: In a Phase 2 controlled clinical trial, patients receiving BRAIN.Q therapy were three times more likely to achieve freedom from disability at day 90 compared to standard care alone, with results showing effectiveness at various recovery stages.

 High adherence rates: With over 90% session adherence, the system demonstrates exceptional patient engagement, a crucial factor in successful rehabilitation outcomes.